Seattle Seahawks vs. Houston Texans NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Houston is 3-3 against the spread, and 1-5 overall, at home.

-- In six road games this season, Seattle has gone over the total once.
+- Seattle has gone over the total once in six road games this year.

 Powered by Data Skrive.